qwlp/selectforphi/4. Joining Tables/1-inner_join/1-inner_join.md

 ## Inner Join

-The simplest and most common type of join in SQL is the `INNER JOIN`.
+The simplest, default (in most sql languages including MySQL) and most common type of join in SQL is the `INNER JOIN`.
 By default, a `JOIN` command is an `INNER JOIN`.
 An `INNER JOIN` returns all of the records in `table_a` that have matching records in `table_b` as demonstrated by the following Venn diagram.

 ![inner join](https://i.imgur.com/wgxAmhA.png)